sowiecki/react-shift/README.md

 # react-shift
 Creates a carousel component out of an array of JSX trees.
 Each index of the array is a page of the carousel.

+Passing an options object to the carousel component allows customization of the paging arrows and named links.

 ## Installation
 ```
 npm install react-shift